 Survivor labour pension

-If a spouse was still in employment when they passed, the survivor is entitled to a Russian pension if they are a:
+If a spouse was still in employment when they passed, the survivor is entitled to a Russian pension if they are a disabled widow, a widow aged 55 or over, or an unemployed spouse caring for children aged under 14, or disabled children of any age.

-If there is no surviving spouse, other benefactors include:
+If there is no surviving spouse, other benefactors can include

 - Children up to 18 (or 23 if in further education)